zepto-lang/zepto/README.md

 There is currently no complete, comprehensive documentation for those modules, but you can find out about single commands via aforementioned `help` primitive.

+## Why

+Up until now, zepto is nothin too fancy.
+When everything will go according to my plans, however, it will evolve into a dialect of Scheme tailored towards Multimedia (Audio, Video), seperately optimizing functions concerned with audio and video programming through special primitives.

+Until I can do that, however, I want to implement a good set of R5RS and Lisp.

 ## Future